4 Easy DIY Tips for a Draught Proof Front Door

 Step 1: Clean the door frame

-Use a clean cloth dampened with soapy water or white spirits to clean the frame.
-Remove all dirt, dust and grease, and dry properly, to ensure a proper adhesive bond.
+Use a clean cloth with soapy water or white spirits to clean the frame.
+Remove dirt, dust and grime, and dry thoroughly to ensure the foam strip will stick properly.

 Step 2: Measure up